rui314/mold/docs/mold.md

   If a section name is valid as a C identifier (i.e., it matches `/^[_a-zA-Z][_a-zA-Z0-9]*$/`), mold creates `__start_SECNAME` and `__stop_SECNAME` symbols to mark the beginning and end of the section, where `SECNAME` is the section name.
-By default, such symbols are created as hidden symbols.

   You can make these marker symbols visible from other ELF modules by passing `-z start_stop_visibility=protected`.
 Default is `hidden`.